 Units are created in the same way as typical WordPress posts — within each one, you can write text, share links and embed media (such as video or audio).

 When you’ve crafted all of your units, you can use WP Courseware’s intuitive drag-and-drop functionality to organize them into a logical order.
 Drag and drop lets you assign units to a module, and then re-order units/modules for optimal flow.

 Of course, the ultimate aim of any eCourse is to help students to learn.
 To ensure your students are progressing, WP Courseware comes with a range of quiz functionalities.
-There’s an impressive range of question types — including multi-choice, open-ended questions, and file upload — letting you create assessments that truly test your students’ understanding of a particular module.
+There’s an impressive number of question types — including multi-choice, open-ended questions and file upload — letting you create assessments that truly test your students’ understanding of a particular module.